justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

     dont: {
         type: usageTypes.text,
         items: [
-            "Interrupt the user experience.",
+            "Don’t use toasts for critical information.",
-            "Use a toast of critical information that user needs to action   consider using a pop-alert instead.", "Place the toast over any navigation."
+            "Don’t place the toast over any navigational elements."
         ]
     }
 } %}